nllong/Ambient-Loop-Metamodels/README.md

 To be documented

+### Citation

+Please reference this project using the following:

+Long, N., Almajed, F., von Rhein, J., & Henze, G. (2021).
+Development of a metamodelling framework for building energy models with application to fifth-generation district heating and cooling networks.
+Journal of Building Performance Simulation, 14(2), 203–225. https://doi.org/10.1080/19401493.2021.1884291

 ## To Do

 * Provide method to share metamodels by uploading and downloading to a shared S3 account (assuming permissions)